nicolewallace09/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  install
+  required

   ## Usage
   how to use this app

   ## License
-  This project is licensed under MIT
+  This project is licensed under GNU

-  npm test

   ## Questions
-  If you have any questions about this projects, please contact me directly at wallace.
-You can view more of my projects at https://github.com/nicole.
+  If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
+You can view more of my projects at https://github.com/nicolewallace09.